FAC9/READMES/week-7/importing-exporting-migrating.md

 It's time to scale.

-See below a visual representation of the cat lovers table, and then the schema for the new database:
+See below a visual representation of the cat lovers table, and then the schema for the new version of the database, to which we've added a new table and a few extra columns:

 ![image-1](./images/Database_schema1.png)

-Getting from catLovers database 1.0 to the proposed version would include a few steps.
-And of course it's important that none of the users' data goes missing or gets changed in the process.
+Even though our project is a very small one, getting from catLovers-database-1.0 to the proposed schema would include a few steps.
+And of course it's important that none of the users' data goes missing or gets accidentally changed in the process.

 We might do something like this: